 Check to see if it’s washable; some will specify how it should be washed, such as with soapy water or just rinsing.
 Some washable HEPA filters may even be put in the dishwasher.

-Avoid utilising information from sources other than the unit’s maker.
+Avoid utilizing information from sources other than the unit’s maker.
 In rare situations, washing a non-washable filter can void the guarantee.

 Always begin by shutting off and disconnecting the equipment.
 Any potential electrical shocks will be avoided as a result of this.